LordSnoosh/SEIR2222/work/w08/d1/03-django-class-views/django-class-views.md

 1. **To be more productive, Class-based Views can be used in lieu of ______ __________.**

-2. **What generic class do we extend to create our own CBV for creating model instances?**
+2. **What generic class do we extend with our own CBV for deleting model instances?**

 3. **What class attribute must we provide to every CBV to inform the CBV what Model its for?**